ballerina-platform/ballerina-lang/docs/lang-ref/types-variables.md

 * exception

 ## Constructed types (user-defined types)
-A `TypeName` can also be the name of a user defined type.
+A `TypeName` can also be the name of a user-defined type.

 ### Structured types (records)